Quality AAC implementation

-Music: turn on, off, turn up, what next?, want more, do it again like, not like, good, bad
+Music: turn on, turn off, turn up, what next?, want more, do it again, like, not like, good, bad

 Another way to structure the process of teaching and modeling core words is to target WORDS OF THE WEEK.

--use a word wall and let learners add pictures, text that define, categorize, or relate to the target words.
+-use a word wall and let learners add pictures, and text that defines, categorizes, or relates to the target words.

 -create Word of the Week books.
-These can be physical books, folders with pockets.
+These can be physical books and folders with pockets.